frejanordsiek/hdf5storage/README.rst

 Versions
 ========

+0.1.16.
+Bugfix release that fixed the following bugs.
+        * Issue #81 and #82. ``h5py.File`` will require the mode to be
+          passed explicitly in the future.
+All calls without passing it were fixed to pass it.
 0.1.15.
 Bugfix release that fixed the following bugs.
         * Issue #68.
 Fixed bug where ``str`` and ``numpy.unicode_``
           strings (but not ndarrays of them) were saved in